Section I - NAME

 Section III - PURPOSE

-maintaining and promoting the goals of professional archaeology in the State of Wyoming.
+1. The Association is a nonprofit voluntary organization that exists for the purposes of maintaining and promoting the goals of professional archaeology in the State of Wyoming.

 b. establishing and promoting professional archaeological interests in political and public forums;